-In the first quarter of 2013, the design team the design team focused on contract administration for the projects in construction including Esplanade Package 2, Package 3, Pier 35, and John Street Service Building.
-The team also provided efforts on advancing construction documents for Package 4, north Catherine to Pike Allen.
+In the second quarter of 2013, the design team focused on contract administration for the projects in construction including Esplanade Package 2(the esplanade from the Battery Maritime Building north to Wall Street), Package 3(the esplanade from Pike/Allen Street up to Pier 35), Pier 35, and John Street Service Building(the building at John Street which house restrooms, a garbage room, a storage room and utility rooms to service both Pier 15 and Pier 16.
+The team also continued to provide efforts on advancing construction documents for Package 4(the esplanade from Catherine Slip north Pike/Allen Streets)to final bid documents.

-Construction on Esplanade Package 2 included installation of asphalt and pavers, railing installation, and installation of linear planters.
+Construction on Esplanade Package 2 included installation of asphalt and pavers, railing installation, and installation of linear planters and landscaping.
 Electrical and lighting installation also continued to be installed.
-Construction on Esplanade Package 3 included demolition activities west of Pier 15 and work on overhead and site drainage.
-Electrical work started on north end for the underdeck lighting.
+Construction on Esplanade Package 3 included construction activities on Pier 15/16 Wharfs including installation of planters, landscaping, and pavers.
+Also on Package 3 the electrician worked on the installation of conduit for overhead lights and routing conduit for the new esplanade railing which has commenced fabrication.
+Work also continued on the John Street Service Building with the completion of the installation of Gypsum Fiber Reinforced Concretepanels, this building is underway to receive its Temporary Certificate of Occupancy.